Search

-In 1982, Dollie led protests in Warren County against a toxic PCB landfill, sparking the birth of the environmental justice movement, yet the health impacts of PCBs have gone unmapped, undocumented, and ignored.
-Dollie is also known as The Mother of the environmental justice movement.
+In 1982, Dollie led protests in Warren County against a toxic PCB landfill, sparking the birth of the environmental justice movement — yet the health impacts of PCBs have gone unmapped, undocumented, and ignored.

 “Was the PCB dump the bomb that killed my daughter?… I’ll never know.”